zxmeng98/torchgt/README.md

 bash ./scripts/2_scale_a.sh
 ```

-The output header of this script looks like this:
+The output header of this script looks like below.
+On the cloud server, it needs about **8 minutes in the beginning to process the data.**
 ```bash
 *****************************************
 > initializing torch distributed ...